Your Ultimate Guide to Port Pirie

 Spend some time relaxing by the water

 What with its coastal location and beautiful views towards the ranges, Port Pirie offers visitors a wonderful location for relaxation.
 Keep things simple and spend an afternoon enjoy the water.
 At Solomontown Beach, take a dip and bring a picnic to make the most of the views and small-town atmosphere.
 Otherwise, for those who prefer to take the plunge in a local swimming pool, a modern outdoor pool on Mary Elie Street is open throughout the summer months and offers some much needed respite from the scorching South Australian heat.
-At Port Pirie Foreshore, use the BBQ or picnic facilities framed with a view overlooking the water and enjoy a tranquil meal on the coast.
+At the Foreshore, use the BBQ or picnic facilities framed with a view overlooking the water and enjoy a tranquil meal on the coast.
 Also here, you’ll find a fully enclosed kids playground perfect for entertaining the younger members of the family whilst you sit back and enjoy the views.

 Take a drive into the past

-If you’re into history and haven’t seen enough during your Port Pirie Weekend Escape, you might be interested in following a section of the Heritage Rail Trail.
+If you’re into history and haven’t seen enough during your weekend getaway, you might be interested in following a section of the Heritage Rail Trail.
 Driving from Silverton in NSW to Pot Pirie in SA, the trail follows the remains of a railway line completed in 1887.
 Ending its operations in 1970, the railway was used to export minerals extracted from what was found to be one of the richest mineral resources in the world at the time.
 Today, the trail still leads you through 15 towns.
 Download Daytrippa on your phone and use the app to discover the past.

 Visit one of the many Port Pirie museums